vitran96/evershop-docs/docs/development/getting-started/installation-guide.md

 This installation script will do the following tasks:

 - Create a default configuration file.
-- Create a MySQL schema.
+- Create a database schema.
 - Create your administrator user.

 ```js title="Installation script"